Action Languages Based Actual Causality for Computational Ethics: a Sound and Complete Implementation in ASP: Adapted Causal Inquiry

 \section{Adapted Causal Inquiry}

 Of the many fields studying causality, our approach is especially close to \textit{tort law} whose interest is about causation in specific situations.
 Hence, works in this field are a good source of inspiration, with a large number of insights due to the still current discussions on the topic.
-In a series of influential papers \citep{wright_causation_1985,wright_causation_1988}, \citeauthor{wright_causation_1985} demonstrates how essential a causal inquiry is in the process of determining \textit{tort liability}---he emphasises the fundamental difference between causation and responsibility.
+In a series of influential papers \citep{wright_causation_1985,wright_causation_1988}, \citeauthor{wright_causation_1985} demonstrates how essential a causal inquiry is in the process of determining \textit{tort liability}.
+He emphasises the fundamental difference between causation and responsibility---or in the words of \citeauthor{vincent_structured_2011}'s taxonomy \citep{vincent_structured_2011}, between `causal responsibility' and `outcome responsibility'.
 In the process, he shows that this causal inquiry needs to be factual and independent of any policy choice.
 The argument we make is that such a causal inquiry is the same as the one that must be incorporated into proposals in computational ethics.